Board of Directors

-Amardeep Gill is the Senior Community Organizer on LAANE’s Coalition for Clean & Safe Ports campaign.
+Amardeep Gill is the Director of the Grocery and Retail Campaign at LAANE, Los Angeles Alliance for a New Economy.
 Before joining LAANE, Amardeep was a lead organizer for SEIU-USWW’s Airport Workers United Campaign at LAX.
 She was an integral part of a successful and innovative organizing and policy campaign that helped thousands of workers gain union representation, win family health insurance, and raise the living wage for all LAX workers.
 Amardeep received her undergraduate degrees in sociology and political science from the University of California, Irvine.

 Gene Hurd is the President of United Auto Workers, Local 509, representing auto, aerospace, and industrial manufacturing companies.
 Gene began his career as an auto worker, and saw firsthand the importance of strong health and safety training and protections for workers.
 He became a health and safety specialist and labor representative in 1990.
 Throughout his time at UAW Local 509, Gene has negotiated local and national collective bargaining agreements for aluminum sector plants.
 Gene has served on the SoCalCOSH Board and as a workplace safety trainer through UCLA-LOSH and WOSHTEP since 2003.